Wheelchair Football (American): USA Wheelchair Football League

 The USA Wheelchair Football League plays on a field that is 60-yards long and 22-yards wide with an additional 8 yards at each end for end zones.
 The field can be indoor or outdoor, and shall be marked with lines every 15 yards crossing the length of the field, and a mark at the 3 yard line.

-The game is played in four quarters of 15 minutes each with a running game clock and a 45 second play clock.
+The game is played in four quarters of 15 minutes each with a running game clock and a 45-second play clock.

 Tackling in the USA Wheelchair Football League is completed by placing one-hand above the waist of the ball carrier.

-Player Qualification
+Player qualification

 Players must be 18+ by August 1 of the season, and have a permanent physical disability which consistently reduces the function of the lower limbs to a degree where they cannot run, pivot, block or tackle, at the speed and with the control, safety, stability and endurance required to play running football as an able bodied player.

-Players are classified via a functional classification system, and will receive a classification point ranging from 1-4.5.
+Players are classified via a functional classification system, and will receive a classification point ranging from 1–4.5.
 A team consists of seven players on the field.
 A team may not have more than 21 classification points at the field at one time.

+Athlete promotion

+Wheelchair football is designed to accommodate athletes with a wide range of physical disabilities, including spinal cord injuries, amputations, and neurological conditions such as cerebral palsy.
+Athletes may use either manual or power wheelchairs, depending on their individual mobility needs and league rules.
+The sport emphasizes accessibility by modifying equipment and rules to allow participation from players with varying levels of upper-body function.

+Rules and gameplay

+Games are usually played on a basketball court and use a foam football to reduce injury risk, particularly for players with limited grip or dexterity.
+Rule modifications account for wheelchair movement, emphasizing safety while preserving elements of speed, strategy, and physical skill.

+Development and promotion

+In the United States, wheelchair football is supported by organizations such as Move United and the USA Wheelchair Football League (USAWFL), which organize events and promote the sport nationally.
+Local programs also help increase awareness and provide adaptive sport opportunities for individuals with disabilities.
+In addition to competition, wheelchair football fosters social inclusion, teamwork, and physical health benefits such as improved cardiovascular fitness and upper-body strength.